LizzyMaybeDev/Patcher-Explanation/README.md

 - **Patcher** was originally called tweaker as a project [Asbyth](https://github.com/asbyth/) the now main patcher developer was working on and then introduced tweaker 2.0 and Patcher which was then superseded by the now known patcher which has been worked on in the span of an entire year and more to come in the future.

 - **Save Chat when toggling fullscreen** was added by UserTeemu

+- **Downscale Pack Images** - Used to upscale packs to 64x if they were less than 64x - reported by [me](https://inv.wtf/firedotexe)

+- **Resource Exploit Fix** - Had a problem where servers were actually able to workaround which was later on fixed in an unknown patcher version - Reported by Unknown

 - **Fire Overlay Height** - option was originally named Fire Height then got renamed with the release of Patcher 1.1 beta 1